Lemon553311-dev/battlemusic/README.md

 | `enabled`                    | true    | Disable or enable battle music on/off                                      |
 | `debug`                      | false   | `[battlemusic DEBUG]` logging to the game log for developers               |

-There are more fine-grained detection options (line-of-sight, head-aim tolerance, active-engagement filtering, etc.) — see the tooltips in the settings screen.

 ## Credits

 - Lemon553311